nar17/AL395_mybots/README.md

 # Results:
 ## Fitness Curves:
 For each generation, the randomized robot with the best fitness was plotted on the fitness curve for each seed.
+Total before and after fitness values can be found in the folders `finalProjectFiles_CONTROL` and `finalProjectFiles_EXPERI`.
 The following plot shows the fitness curves.

 ![Assignment_Eight_Robot_Evolution_Fitness_Curves](https://user-images.githubusercontent.com/122194228/221723812-ada48555-33b5-4785-a45c-00be3602b9bc.jpg)